-In desperate need of a bit of Yorkshire scenery after Lockdown 3.0?
+In desperate need of a bit of Yorkshire scenery after winter?
 We know we are.
-And to kick off life-after-lockdown again, we’re looking to some of Yorkshire’s best hidden gems for our first opportunity to leave the house.
+And to kick off spring, we’re looking to some of Yorkshire’s best-hidden gems for our first opportunity to leave the house.

 There’s a pool below it, too, which wild swimmers usually can’t resist a dip in.
 You can find it on the circular waterfall walk through Malham, which also includes Gordale Scar, but you’ll need to keep your eyes peeled for it – as blink and you’ll miss it!

 Home to the tallest waterfall in England, Gaping Gill is a natural cave – which sees Fall Beck flowing through it, before hitting the ground inside the cave.

-Which brings me onto Ingleborough Cave.
+Which brings me to Ingleborough Cave.
 Sitting 0.3 miles underground, the cave is just adjacent to where the water leaves Gaping Gill and features some fantastic stalagmitic formations.

 Ok, it may be small – but it sure is brilliant.
 There’s something about the idea of using retired phone boxes as mini libraries and galleries that has me craving community spirit, and Gallery on the Green provides just that.

 The wayside chapel is still visited by many – and even includes a replica statue of Madonna and Child, which resembles the previous statue that dated back to 1919.

 Situated near Ingleton, Yordas Cave is a mystical find in the Yorkshire Dales – hidden within a small plantation.
 It holds quite a myth, too, with many claiming that Yordas was a giant during the Viking times who had a penchant for eating little boys.

 Tucked away between Grassington and Pateley Bridge, Grimwith Reservoir is a pleasant surprise for passersby, providing stunning views of the nearby moors and distant Dales.
 It’s a gorgeous spot for budding photographers and those looking for an easy walk, but it’s easy to drive past without even noticing.

 Created by artist Andrew Sabin, the sculptural piece overlooks the quarry, boasting spectacular views of surrounding Nidderdale.
 If you own a drone (and are allowed to fly it in the area), it’s well worth flying it over to see just how impressive it is from a bird’s eye view.

 Situated in North Yorkshire, the ruins of the Old Gang Smelt Mill still remain – taking us back to the days of lead mining in the 18th and 19th centuries.

-A deserted medieval village near Malton, North Yorkshire, Wharram Percy is actually one of Britain’s best preserved abandoned vilages – with many buildings still standing today.
+A deserted medieval village near Malton, North Yorkshire, Wharram Percy is actually one of Britain’s best-preserved abandoned villages – with many buildings still standing today.